Alfred Tarski: Early life and education

-After Poland regained independence in 1918, Warsaw University came under the leadership of Jan Łukasiewicz, Stanisław Leśniewski and Wacław Sierpiński and quickly became a world-leading research institution in logic, foundational mathematics, and the philosophy of mathematics.
+After Poland regained independence in 1918, Warsaw University came under the leadership of Jan Łukasiewicz, Stanisław Leśniewski, and Wacław Sierpiński and quickly became a world-leading research institution in logic, foundational mathematics, and the philosophy of mathematics.
 Leśniewski recognized Tarski's potential as a mathematician and encouraged him to abandon biology.

-Henceforth Tarski attended courses taught by Łukasiewicz, Sierpiński, Stefan Mazurkiewicz and Tadeusz Kotarbiński, and in 1924 became the only person ever to complete a doctorate under Leśniewski's supervision.
-His thesis was entitled O wyrazie pierwotnym logistyki (On the Primitive Term of Logistic; published 1923).
-Tarski and Leśniewski soon grew cool to each other.
-However, in later life, Tarski reserved his warmest praise for Kotarbiński, which was reciprocated.
+Tarski attended courses taught by Łukasiewicz, Sierpiński, Stefan Mazurkiewicz, and Tadeusz Kotarbiński and in 1924 became the only person ever to complete a doctorate under Leśniewski's supervision.
+His thesis, O wyrazie pierwotnym logistyki (On the Primitive Term of Logistic), was published in 1923.

+Tarski and Leśniewski soon grew cool to each other, mainly due to Leśniewski's growing anti-semitism.
+In later life, however, Tarski expressed the warmest praise (which was reciprocated) for Kotarbiński.

-In 1923, Alfred Teitelbaum and his brother Wacław changed their surname to "Tarski".
-The Tarski brothers also converted to Roman Catholicism, Poland's dominant religion.
-Alfred did so even though he was an avowed atheist.
+In 1923 Alfred Teitelbaum and his brother Wacław changed their surname to "Tarski".
+The brothers also converted to Roman Catholicism, Poland's dominant religion: Alfred, even though he was an avowed atheist.